jason137/gads_26/lec13/ex.md

 5) Use the data in `abalone.csv` and build a classifier to perform the binary task of predicting whether the number of rings is 23 or not.
 How does your model perform using 0/1 loss (accuracy) as the performance metric?
 How does it perform using AUC?
-What can you conclude about your results?
+Create a confusion matrix to organize your model's performance.
+What can you conclude?